LoayYengin/LoayYengin/README.md

 ### 6. Update Your Remote Website
 - Run the command `git add .` to stage all of the files that were modified in your current directory
-- Commit your changes: `git commit on "your commit message"`
+- Commit your changes: `git commit -m "your commit message"`
 - Push your changes: `git push`

 NOTE: It may take a few minutes for GitHub pages update

 ## Principles of Technical Writing

-Relate the steps above to general principles of technicial writing

 ### Know your Audience